 Traveling with Toddlers Tip #8: Eat Dinner Early

 Since you never know how long a restaurant meal can take (this goes for a meal at a friend’s house too), start early to allow for plenty of time to eat and get back to the hotel for bedtime.
-We usually go around 5 or 5:30.
-This also means that the restaurant is usually less busy, making for a better experience all around—especially if your toddler needs to get up and walk around a bit at some point in the meal.
-(This is a reason that we often go to brew pubs—they tend to be spacious and have ample room for little legs to roam!)
+We usually go around 5, which has the added benefit of the restaurant being less busy.
+This helps for so many reasons, including if your toddler needs to get up and walk around a bit at some point in the meal.

 Being in a new place and being out and about all day can be exhausting, especially for toddlers who thrive on routine.
 And while we love to eat out when we’re away, we also aren’t afraid to admit it when we’re all a little tired.
-I often find the local natural foods co-op, local grocery store or farmer’s market so we can get takeout to bring back to our room.
-The prepared food section and salad bars make it easy to stock up on small amounts of finger foods you know your kiddo likes, without breaking the budget.
-We LOVE staying in Air BnBs with this in mind since it’s 100% easier to put the kiddo to bed early when you’re not all in the same hotel room.
+I often find the local natural foods co-op, local grocery store, farmer’s market, or Thai restaurant so we can get takeout to bring back to our room or airbnb—or have a slower paced breakfast in the morning.

 Traveling is often so invigorating with all of the seeing of new things and is often the perfect opportunity to indulge and loosen up around meals.
 So try foods you don’t normally have (dessert included!) and show the kids that there’s more to life than the food you always eat at home.
 Have ice cream in the morning or try a dish you never have before to model your own eating adventure to the kids.